yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/postgres-node-driver.md

 | sslmode | SSL mode  | require
 | sslrootcert | path to the root certificate on your computer | ~/.postgresql/

-If you have created a cluster on [Yugabyte Cloud](https://www.yugabyte.com/cloud/), [follow the steps](/preview/yugabyte-cloud/cloud-connect/connect-applications/) to obtain the cluster connection parameters and SSL Root certificate.
+If you have created a cluster on [YugabyteDB Managed](https://www.yugabyte.com/cloud/), [follow the steps](/preview/yugabyte-cloud/cloud-connect/connect-applications/) to obtain the cluster connection parameters and SSL Root certificate.

 ### Step 3: Query the YugabyteDB cluster from your application